VelvetMilkman/VelvetMilkman/README.md

 - 👋 Hi, I’m @VelvetMilkman
-- 👀 I’m interested in blockchain, DAOs, and connecting with people
+- 👀 I’m basic
-- 🌱 I’m currently learning everyday.
-Going to try to better understand algorithms.
+- 🌱 I’m currently tired.
+And hungry.
-- 💞️ I’m looking to collaborate on new opportunities and bring your ideas to life.
+- 💞️ I have no idea what I'm doing.
 - 📫 james@figment.io

 <!---